IDSIA/sacred/docs/experiment.rst

 The ``run`` function accepts ``config_updates`` to specify how the configuration should be changed for this run.
-It should be (possibly nested) dictionary containing all the values that you wish to update.
+It should be a (possibly nested) dictionary containing all the values that you wish to update.
 For more information see :doc:`configuration`: